basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 cases.
 For an example of client-side sibling resolution, see the [[section below|Conflict Resolution#Sibling-Resolution-Example]].

+In Riak versions 2.0 and later, `allow_mult` is set to `true` by default for any [[bucket types|Using Bucket Types]] that you create.
+If you wish to avoid client-side sibling resolution, you have a few options:

+* Explicitly create and activate [[bucket types|Using Bucket Types]] that set `allow_mult` to `false`.
+* Use Riak's [[configuration files]] to change the [[default bucket properties|Configuration Files#Default-Bucket-Properties]] for your cluster.
+If you set the `buckets.default.allow_mult` parameter to `false`, all bucket types that you create will have `allow_mult` set to `false` by default.

 ## Vector Clocks and Relationships Between Objects

+When a value is stored in Riak, it is tagged with a vector clock, establishing its initial version.
+That vector clock changes value over time if the object is updated.

-Vector clocks enable Riak to compare two objects stored in a specific location---as defined by the object's [[bucket|Buckets]] and [[key|Keys and Objects]], as well as the [[bucket type|Using Bucket Types]] defining the bucket's properties---and determine the relationship between the two objects.
-A number of important aspects of that relationship can be determined using vector clocks:
+Vector clocks enable Riak to compare objects stored in a key and determine a number of important aspects of the relationship between the
+objects:

  * Whether one object is a direct descendant of the other
  * Whether the objects are direct descendants of a common parent
  * Whether the objects are unrelated in recent heritage

-Using this knowledge, Riak can auto-repair out-of-sync data when feasible or at least provide a client with an opportunity to reconcile divergent changesets in an application-specific manner.
+Using this knowledge, Riak is frequently, though not always, able to resolve conflicts without producing siblings.

 Vector clocks are non-human-readable and look something like this: